augustfly/DOI4Archives/proposals/tombstone.md

 # Tombstone page
-DOI require a mechanism that provide a sustainable URL.
+DOI requires a mechanism that provide a sustainable URL.
 The URL itself can change (eg: the domain used by the data center evolved).
 In an article, a citation with a DOI allows to link the landing page.
 The information as well as the datasets access are relevant for the article content.
 So, in principle, the datasets having DOI should be sustainable.